 Dubrovnik was our last stop on our Adriatic cruise before returning to Venice.
 After arrival we hired a taxi to drive us up to a viewpoint (instead of taking the cable car), and thereafter he drove us down to the old town.
 It was a hot day and the old town was crowded with tourists, so we found a small bar/restaurant by the sea outside the city wall.

-We walked on top of the city wall and the streets before taking a bus back to our cruise ship.
+We walked on top of the city wall and in the narrow streets before taking a bus back to our cruise ship.